chalmers-revere/opendlv/README.md

 is 1).

-OpenDLV's microservices conform to the [OpenDLV Standard Message Set](https://github.com/chalmers-revere/opendlv.standard-message-set/blob/master/opendlv.odvd) that enables exchangability across hardware/software interfaces to decouple high-level logic from low-level device drivers.
-For instance, OpenDLV's hardware/software interface to access an *Applanix GPS unit* is called [opendlv-device-gps-pos](https://github.com/chalmers-revere/opendlv-device-gps-pos) according to Applanix' internal data format that is used across several units in their product portfolio.
+OpenDLV's microservices conform to the [OpenDLV Standard Message Set](https://github.com/chalmers-revere/opendlv.standard-message-set/blob/master/opendlv.odvd) that enables exchangability across hardware/software interfaces to decouple high-level application logic from low-level device drivers.
+For instance, OpenDLV's hardware/software interface to access an *Applanix GPS unit* is called [opendlv-device-gps-pos](https://github.com/chalmers-revere/opendlv-device-gps-pos) according to Applanix' internal data format POS that is used across several units in their product portfolio.
 The microservice [opendlv-device-gps-pos](https://github.com/chalmers-revere/opendlv-device-gps-pos) provides GPS information in messages [`GeodeticWgs84Reading`](https://github.com/chalmers-revere/opendlv.standard-message-set/blob/master/opendlv.odvd#L137-L140) and [`GeodeticHeadingReading`](https://github.com/chalmers-revere/opendlv.standard-message-set/blob/master/opendlv.odvd#L133-L135).

-As the microservices for the various GPS units (like, for instance Trimble and Applanix) all broadcast the aforementioned messages, it is necessary to distinguish between the various units.
-Therefore, a user can simply add the commandline parameter `--id=Y`, where Y is a positive number to differentiate between messages of the same type.
+As the microservices for the various GPS units (like, for instance Trimble and Applanix) all broadcast the aforementioned messages, the hardware units can be exchanged transparently for the high-level application logic.
+However, when several GPS units shall be operated in parallel, it is necessary to distinguish between them.
+Therefore, the commandline parameter `--id=Y` can be provided, where Y is a positive number to differentiate between messages of the same type.
 At the receiving end, the value Y is made available in `Envelope`'s field `senderStamp`.
+As an example, when using an Applanix unit next to a Trimble unit, the respective microservices could be supplied with the suffixes `--id=1` and `--id=2`.

 ## Dependencies